etclabscore/ECIPs/ECLIPs/ECIP-draft_succinct-proofs.md

 The MMR structure uses a proccess of "bagging the peaks" in order to create a single _root_ hash.
 However, this may be sub-optimal for our use case.
 I would like to ammend this to instead define each root as _the hash of the concatonation of the mountain peaks_.
 This will make building and verifying proofs much simpler without significantly changing the size of the proofs.

 The structure can be implimented as an array.
 Only a log(n) number of read/writes are done for any operation.
 A `put` operation needs to be done durring each block validation by the client.
-About 600 `get`s need to be performed when one of these proofs is requested (however the client can cash the latest proof).
+About 600 `get`s need to be performed when one of these proofs is requested (however the client can cache the latest proof).
 There is exactly 1 valid FlyProof for the current tip (latest mined block).

 The FlyCLient paper can be followed almost exactly.
 Find it [here](https://eprint.iacr.org/2019/226.pdf)for specs.